dingoskye/tle8-startup/README.md

 ## Project Overview

 Board-it is a app that helps students with ADHD to get the feeling of urgency to start tasks earlier.
-This is achieved with peer pressure and making progression visual.
+This is achieved with peer pressure (working together), deviding tasks and making progression visual.

 ## Key Features

 - Devide tasks in to smaller tasks with AI or make them yourself.
-- Get the urge to work by peer pressure with your friends.
+- Get the urge to work by studing together with your friends.
 - Add deadlines to your subtasks.
 - Progression is visual.